-Portable water containers need to be removed from cabinets and physically emptied.
-Permanent water tanks may be drained through a valve located near the tank.
-Any camper with a demand pressure pump system will have low-point drains attached to water lines normally located near the water tank.
+The water tanks may be drained through a valve located on the end of the tank.
+The tank is located under the floor on the road side of unit.
+The demand pressure pump system has low-point drains attached to water lines located near the water tank.
 These low-point drains will release water in the supply lines by opening the valves and all faucets.
 The water heater has its own water drain plug.